auth0/docs/articles/api-auth/why-use-access-tokens-to-secure-apis.md

 ### An example of how OpenID Connect and OAuth 2.0 are used

 For example, let's say that you use a to-do application that allows you to log in using your Google credentials.
 You are asked to provide permission for the to-do app to read and write to your Google Calendar.
-Then, with this app, you can push to-do items, such as calendar entries, to you Google Calendar.
+Then, with this app, you can push to-do items, such as calendar entries, to your Google Calendar.

-The portion of the login process where you "prove" your identity is implemented using OpenID Connect, while the portion of the login process where you authorize the to-do application to modify your Google Calendar by adding entries is implemented using OAuth 2.0.
+The portion of the login process where you "prove" your identity is implemented using OpenID Connect, while the part of the login process where you authorize the to-do application to modify your Google Calendar by adding entries is implemented using OAuth 2.0.

 ### The role of tokens